amadeus4dev/hackathon-starter/README.md

 ## Tutorials & guides

-In the [developer guides](https://amadeus4dev.github.io/developer-guides/examples/prototypes/) you can find tutorials to help you make the most of our APIs.
+In the [Developer Guides](https://amadeus4dev.github.io/developer-guides/examples/prototypes/) you can find tutorials to help you make the most of our APIs.

 You can also find a list of [blog articles](https://developers.amadeus.com/blog/category/tutorials?page=1&count=5) and [videos](https://www.youtube.com/channel/UCwI48vMwtiE-hra2RAtk1PQ) to help you build travel apps with several Amadeus APIs and technologies.